List of modern great powers: United Kingdom (1588–)

-The nearby Isle of Man, Guernsey and Jersey are not part of the UK, being Crown Dependencies with the British Government responsible for defence and international representation.
+The nearby Isle of Man, Guernsey, and Jersey are not part of the UK, being Crown Dependencies with the British Government responsible for defense and international representation.
 There are also 14 British Overseas Territories, the last remnants of the British Empire which, at its height in the 1920s, encompassed almost a quarter of the world's landmass and a third of the world's population, and was the largest empire in history.
 British influence can be observed in the language, culture and the legal and political systems of many of its former colonies; the English language is the most spoken language in the world, and is the world's lingua franca today.

 The United Kingdom has the world's sixth-largest economy by nominal gross domestic product (GDP), and the tenth-largest by purchasing power parity (PPP).
 It has a high-income economy and a very high human development index rating, ranking 15th in the world in 2024.
 Today the UK remains one of the world's leading powers with considerable economic, cultural, military, scientific, technological and political influence internationally.
 It is a recognised nuclear state and is ranked sixth globally in military expenditure.
 It has been a permanent member of the United Nations Security Council since its first session in 1946.

 The United Kingdom is a member of the Commonwealth of Nations, the Council of Europe, the G7, the Group of Ten, the G20, the United Nations, NATO, the Organisation for Economic Co-operation and Development (OECD), Interpol, and the World Trade Organization (WTO).
 It was a member state of the European Communities (EC) and its successor, the European Union (EU), from its accession in 1973 until its withdrawal in 2020 following a referendum held in 2016.